2024 Full Reunion Weekend Schedule

 Toddlers/preschoolers and their parents/caregivers are welcome at the Williams Children's Center to play with purple Play-Doh, run around the outdoor play spaces, and enjoy other activities.

-WILLIAMS COLLEGE CHILDREN'S CENTER, 44 WHITMAN STREETNOON*
+WILLIAMS COLLEGE CHILDREN'S CENTER, 44 WHITMAN STREET

 All Campus Lunch!